Shot noise signatures of candidate states for the fractional quantum Hall $\nu = 12/5$ state

 Our protocol shows the power of noise-based investigations and that they can be extended from $5/2$ to more `complicated' filling fractions like $12/5$.
 We also show how much, without knowing the detailed number of the fano factor, we can still make the distinctions via qualitative differences.
 These models are also experimentally feasible \cite{Dutta2022_Iso, Dutta2022, Cohen2019, Biswas2022, Hashisaka2021, Hirayama2023} as long as we can establish the filter geometry via gating.
 Also, we must realize that in \textit{graphene} quantum Hall, the possibility of similar states is much higher due to the valley and the particle type hole type filling present in graphene \cite{Chandan2018SSP, PhysRevB.98.155421, Paul2022}.
-These phases can also be studied using the same principle described here.
+These phases might also be studied using the same principle described here.